cesarsotovalero/cesarsotovalero.github.io/_pages/about-me.md

 [^3]: I collect the results of my races in Stockholm [here](/races.html).

-[^4]: My research work was generously funded by the [Wallenberg Autonomous Systems and Software Program (WASP)](https://wasp-sweden.org), funded by Knut and Alice Wallenberg Foundation.
+[^4]: My PhD was generously funded by the [Wallenberg Autonomous Systems and Software Program (WASP)](https://wasp-sweden.org), funded by Knut and Alice Wallenberg Foundation.